Neural Question Answering & Semantic Search at Scale. Use modern transformer based models like BERT to find answers in large document collections

 |:phone: Jobs||We're hiring!
 Have a look at our open positions|

-pip3 install farm-haystack
+pip install farm-haystack

 pip install farm-haystack -f https://download.pytorch.org/whl/torch_stable.html

-Follow our introductory tutorial to setup a question answering system using Python and start performing queries!
-Explore the rest of our tutorials to learn how to tweak pipelines, train models and perform evaluation.
+Follow our introductory tutorial to set up a question answering system using Python and start performing queries!
+Explore the rest of our tutorials to learn how to tweak pipelines, train models, and perform evaluation.

 :beginner: Quick Demo